Rey Mysterio: World championship reigns (2010–2011)

-At Fatal 4-Way, Mysterio defeated Jack Swagger, Big Show, and CM Punk to win the World Heavyweight Championship for the second time.
-He only retained the title for 28 days, losing it at Money in the Bank against Kane, who had won the SmackDown Money in the Bank ladder match earlier that night.
-He had the rematch for the title at SummerSlam, but he was defeated.
+At Fatal 4-Way on June 20, Mysterio defeated Jack Swagger, Big Show, and CM Punk to win the World Heavyweight Championship for the second time.
+On July 18, at Money in the Bank, he retained the title against Swagger before Kane, who had won the SmackDown Money in the Bank ladder match earlier that night, cashed in his Money in the Bank briefcase, ending Mysterio's reign at 28 days.
+He had a rematch for the title at SummerSlam on August 15, but he was defeated.

-Between August 2010 and January 2011, Mysterio had a feud with the debuting Alberto Del Rio, a Mexican wrestler who portrayed a high-class aristocrat.
-During Del Rio's debut on the August 20 episode of SmackDown, Mysterio lost to him by submission.
-They both participated at Bragging Rights as part of victorious Team SmackDown, but during the match Del Rio attacked Mysterio.
-At Survivor Series on November 21, Mysterio and Del Rio led two oposing teams as part of the traditional Survivor Series match, where Team Mysterio won.
-They also participated at TLC: Tables, Ladders & Chairs in a fatal four-way Tables, Ladders, and Chairs match for the World Heavyweight Championship, won by Edge.
+Mysterio then entered a feud with the debuting Alberto Del Rio, a Mexican wrestler who portrayed a high-class aristocrat.
+During Del Rio's debut on the August 20 episode of SmackDown, Mysterio lost to Del Rio by submission.
+They both participated at Bragging Rights on October 24 as part of the victorious Team SmackDown, but during the match, Del Rio attacked Mysterio.
+At Survivor Series on November 21, Mysterio and Del Rio led two opposing teams as part of the traditional Survivor Series match, where Team Mysterio won.
+They also participated at TLC: Tables, Ladders & Chairs on December 19 in a fatal four-way Tables, Ladders, and Chairs match for the World Heavyweight Championship, which was won by Edge.
 His feud with Del Rio culminated on the January 7, 2011, episode of SmackDown in a two out of three falls match, which Del Rio won by countout.

-Mysterio's next feud was against Cody Rhodes.
-On the January 21 episode of SmackDown, during a match against Cody Rhodes, Mysterio accidentally broke his nose when he hit him with a 619.
-WWE used this accident to start a feud and, as part of the storyline, Rhodes began to wear a mask and they wrestled at WrestleMania XXVII, where Mysterio lost to Rhodes.
-At Extreme Rules on May 1, Mysterio defeated Rhodes in a Falls Count Anywhere match to end the feud.
+On the January 21 episode of SmackDown, Mysterio accidentally broke the nose of Cody Rhodes when he hit him with a 619.
+WWE used this accident to start a feud and, as part of the storyline, Rhodes began to wear a mask and they wrestled at WrestleMania XXVII on April 3, where Mysterio lost to Rhodes.
+Mysterio defeated Rhodes on the April 22 episode of SmackDown and at Extreme Rules on May 1 in a Falls Count Anywhere match, ending their feud.

 In the 2011 WWE Draft, Mysterio was drafted to the Raw brand.
-In May, Mysterio started feuding with CM Punk, with the pair exchanging victories on consecutive episodes of Raw.
-The feud culminated in a singles match on June 19 at Capitol Punishment, where Punk emerged victorious.
+Mysterio then reignited his feud with CM Punk, with the pair exchanging victories on consecutive episodes of Raw.
+The feud culminated in a match at Capitol Punishment on June 19, where Punk emerged victorious.
 On July 25, Mysterio won a tournament for the vacant WWE Championship to win his first WWE Championship, but he lost the title to John Cena later that night.
-On the August 15 episode of Raw, Mysterio received a rematch for the WWE Championship against new champion Alberto Del Rio, but lost via submission.
+On the August 15 episode of Raw, Mysterio received a rematch for the WWE Championship against new champion Alberto Del Rio, but lost to him via submission.
 Mysterio suffered an injury in late August.